 This section contains the answers to many of the questions that we are asked.
 Please also see our Links to extended information

 Why do you think that the mural will increase footfall for Colinton?
-The idea for the project came about over two years ago when our bank and a number of key retail businesses in the village were closing.
-We spoke with a number of people who have been involved with public art projects in the UK, Canada and the USA; and the consensus was that major public artworks become “destinations” in their own right.
+The idea for the project came when our bank and a number of key retail businesses in the village were closing.
+We spoke with a number of people who had been involved with public art projects in the UK, Canada and the USA; and the consensus was that major public artworks become “destinations” in their own right.
 The small town of Chemainus, on Vancouver Island, saw an increase of almost 100,000 visitors annually after their mural project.
 We don’t expect to emulate that, but have been rigorous in establishing baseline footfall and cyclist data along our section of the Water of Leith Walkway so that succeeding annual surveys can measure change - which we anticipate being upward.
 We're repeating the annual footfall count at the oment.

 Surely this project will just attract more graffiti?
 This was also a concern of ours and we we have considered it very carefully.
 First, there is a body of research evidence which indicates that good quality public art tends to reduce the incidence of casual and/or antisocial graffiti.
 Some links to that research are at http://www.colintontunnel.org.uk/index.php/further-reading.
 We also consulted City of Edinburgh Council’s anti-graffiti specialists, who were unequivocal in saying that putting a mural in the tunnel is the best thing that could be done.
 We also considered, but ultimately rejected, using an anti-graffiti coating.
 That decision was primarily because, whilst affording limited protection, it would adversely affect the tunnel bricks’ ability to “breathe”, thus potentially causing long term damage.
 Finally, and pragmatically, we have accepted that there will always be a small risk of damage being done by a stupid minority, and our contract with the artist includes an initial five years of maintenance and repairs so that any unwanted additions are removed quickly.
 If funds permit, that post-painting repair provision will be extended further.

 How much will it cost?
-The total project cost is a little under £100,000 (Firm cost estimates of £83,425 plus a 15% contingency means that we are working towards an overall budget of £95,939).
+The total project cost is a little over £100,000.
 That includes ongoing running costs in terms of the provision for the five-year maintenance that is in the artist's contract.
 There may be additional minor costs for ongoing schools and community engagement events, but we plan that these will potentially be covered by income from post-mural merchandising.
 That is likely to be part of a collaboration between ourselves and Colinton Village Enterprise, who have plans to develop the shed in Spylaw Park as a heritage centre.
 That would serve as a retail outlet for tunnel mural prints and souvenirs, although that longer-term strand of our marketing is not yet fully developed - we're mainly concentrating on creating the mural at present.

 Do you need all the money before you start?
 Some front-end loaded capital projects, such as the statue and railings projects that have been done so well by Colinton Community Conservation Trust, require that almost all of the funding is in place before the project begins.
 We are able to take a more flexible approach and our agreement with the art team is that we will take the project forward as a series of "panels", or mural components, as funding permits, taking a more dynamic approach.
 That is also helpful for the artists, who need to have time available to address other clients' needs rather than having their time totally committed to our project.
 We are also currently setting up with Virgin Money Giving (more cost-effective than JustGiving, as well as being UK based), where we will be going down the route of an income vs. target "thermometer" being displayed.
 We also have the technology in place to show a funding vs. target map on our website, but have not yet activated it.

 And when will it be done?
-That depends on funding.
-If we have the success that we hope for, the mural could be complete by the end of 2019.
-We're not fixed on that, though, and accept that it might take until early 2020.
+That depends on funding as well as artist resources, tunnel temperatures and weather - it is likely to take until early/mid 2020.
 Our main concern is to have a high quality outcome, and quality is more important than speed.